Frankie Wilson

-Francis Wilson (26 July 1970 – 28 October 2022) was an Irish Gaelic footballer, footballer and manager.
-During his playing days he lined out for several clubs including Crewe United, Cliftonville and Omagh Town.
+Francis Wilson (26 July 1970 – 28 October 2022) was an Irish gaelic footballer, association footballer and manager.
+During his playing days he lined out for several clubs, including Crewe United, Cliftonville and Omagh Town.
 He also represented Lámh Dhearg and the Antrim senior football team.

 Playing career

 Wilson joined Lámh Dhearg as a 17-year-old and was part of the club's first ever Antrim MFC title-winning team in 1988.
 He won an Antrim SFC title in 1992.
 That same year Wilson was drafted onto the Antrim senior football team and lined out in the All-Ireland SBFC final defeat by Wicklow.
 Wilson continued to line out with Antrim for about a decade.

 Wilson combined his Gaelic football career with that of a semi-professional footballer.
 Usually lining out at midfield, he played for Northern Ireland Football League clubs Crewe United, Cliftonville, Carrick Rangers, Ballyclare Comrades, Larne, Omagh Town and Bangor.